ogunsolahabib/letter-counter/README.md

 # letter-counter
-simply check the number of time each letter in any word occurs
+simply checks the number of times each letter in any word occurs